honest-technology/api.unverified.email/README.md

   the small kinks together if they appear.
 Just open an issue please, if something needs attention.
 - You can create as many mailboxes as you want.
+- The mailboxes and your emails will be stored for 5 minutes only, after which They will be deleted.
+So do use the `/create` endpoint freely.
-- The /receive endpoint will wait for emails to be delivered for at least 15 seconds, so you should not need to hit the url repeatedly.
+- The `/receive` endpoint will wait for emails to be delivered for at least 15 seconds, so you should not need to hit the url repeatedly.

 ### Developing